Prescribing controlled substances, 79.17

 The Human Services Department hereby amends Chapter 79, "Other Policies Relating to Providers of Medical and Remedial Care," Iowa Administrative Code.

 This rule making is adopted under the authority provided in Iowa Code chapter 249A.

 This rule making implements, in whole or in part, Iowa Code chapter 249A.

 Purpose and Summary

 Section 5042 of the SUPPORT for Patients and Communities Act, codified in 42 U.S.C.
 1396w–3a, requires covered providers who are permitted to prescribe controlled substances and who participate in Medicaid to query qualified prescription drug monitoring programs (PDMPs) before prescribing controlled substances to most Medicaid beneficiaries, beginning October 1, 2021.
-This proposed rule making adds requirements consistent with the federal and state requirements for Medicaid-participating providers.
+This rule making adds requirements consistent with the federal and state requirements for Medicaid-participating providers.
 Iowa Medicaid providers must also comply with requirements under Iowa Code section 124.551A and their respective licensing boards in regard to utilizing the PDMP.